Jsinger03/JS-AI-Fact-Checker-Web-App/README.md

 5. as a user, I can review in detail a past query
 6. as a user, I can delete a past query
 7. as a user, I can change my username, email, or password
+8. as a user, I can submit a url for an article I would like to fact check

 ## Research Topics